 Advice from Alps – Teacher-assessed grades

-1. Assume that the moderation processes outlined above are likely to lead to lower finally awarded grades than submitted teacher-assessed grades.
+1. Assume that the standardisation processes outlined above are likely to lead to lower finally awarded grades than submitted teacher-assessed judgement grades.

 4. Consider grades from a student perspective, for example at GCSE in English and Mathematics when deciding to submit grades 3 and 4.
 Gavin Williamson has said ‘My priority now is to ensure no young person faces a barrier when it comes to moving onto the next stage of their lives – whether that’s further or higher education, an apprenticeship or a job’.